 A: We have both long (12 months and over) and short-term assignments and work in Melanesia, Polynesia and Timor-Leste.
 As at March 2016, our volunteers are working in Fiji, Nepal, Papua New Guinea (including Bougainville), Solomon Islands, Vanuatu, Samoa, Tokelau, Tonga, Kiribati and Timor-Leste.

 What we're doing

 A: All volunteers must have the skills and experience to carry out the professional goals of the assignment and to meet the partner organisation's requirements.
 VSA also looks for people with the necessary personal attributes such as flexibility and tenacity to adjust to what will be a major change in every aspect of life.
-You will need to be adaptable and realistic, resilient and positive, and to have the interpersonal skill to share skills with work colleagues and the community.
+You will need to be adaptable and realistic, resilient and positive, and to have the ability to share skills with work colleagues and the community.

-A: All volunteers work for a local organisation identified by our in-country field staff.
-These partner organisations include government agencies, NGOs (non-government organisations), community-based organisations, training institutions and small local businesses.
+A: All volunteers work for a local organisation identified by our field staff overseas.
+These partner organisations include government agencies, national and international NGOs (non-government organisations), community-based organisations, training institutions and small local businesses.

 A: VSA is an organisation which is involved in long-term development.
 Most assignments are for one or two years but we also have short-term assignments from one month to one year.